manni8436/Legend-of-the-Greek-Gods/README.md

-    * I have a issue on my deployed site where the page can be zoomed out which is shoudlnt be doing it so I will try to fix it by deleting the index2.html file and make a new one to see if this solves the issue
+    * I have a issue on my deployed site where the page can be zoomed out which is shoudlnt be doing it so I will try to fix it by deleting the index2.html file and make a new one to see if this solves the issue and the issue was not resolved so I will need to find another way to solve it

+    * Had a issue with the way my contact us sections looked like on the deployed site and I have had to adjust everything so rectify the problem

 (testing)